yangfawu/e-roster/README.md

 # e-roster

-This is a project that provides an easy way to take attendance in any learning environment by using Spring Web for REST and MongoDB as the database.
+This is a project that provides an easy way to take attendance in any learning environment by using Spring Web and Firebase.

 ### intended features